emaphis/FunctionalProgrammingUsingFSharp/src/Chapter04/Section_04_06.md

 let bill1 = ([ (3, "herring", 12); (1, "cheese", 25) ], 37)
 ```

-the function $makeBill$ computes a bill given a prerchase and a register, it has the type:
+the function $makeBill$ computes a bill given a purchase and a register, it has the type:

 ```fsharp
 val makeBill (purchase * register) -> bill